-When to Use Nofollow on Links & When Not To
+When To Use Nofollow On Links & When Not To

 Here is a synopsis of the current list of what constitutes a link scheme:

+- Creating low-value content primarily for the purposes of manipulating linking and ranking signals.

-I dug into the Wayback Machine in order to look at what Google wrote about link schemes in previously years.
+I had previously dug into the Wayback Machine to see what Google wrote about link schemes in previous years.

 “Links that are inserted into articles with little coherence, for example: